Grantmartin2002/Inverse-Kinematics-Readme/README.md

 ﻿# Inverse-Kinematics-In-Opengl
+NOTICE: This project is a read-me ONLY.
+The codebase the project was developed on is confidential and thus cannot be shared.

 [Presentation](https://www.youtube.com/watch?v=vPFdCkK3YcM) (Presents outdated codebase.
 Quaternion calcultions have been remedied as explained below).

 I implemented inverse kinematics in opengl